 - ConvertKit for email marketing (3,200 subscribers) – $79/month

-He switched to Kajabi’s Basic Plan and not just that he is paying significantly less than before but now, he has everything under one roof and things are much easier to manage.
+He invested in Kajabi’s Basic Plan and not just that he is paying less than before but now things are much easier to manage, it saves him a lot of time and the user experience has improved significantly.

-So, whether Kajabi pricing will work for you or not depends on what features you’re going to use and what’s your budget.
+So, whether Kajabi pricing will work for you or not depends on what features you need and what’s your budget.

 Kajabi vs Teachable – Final Verdict

-By now, you will have a clear idea of what each platform has to offer and if you analyze that with your requirements and your budget, you should be able to pick the best platform for you.
+By now, you will have a clear idea of what each platform has to offer and how they can be used in your business.
+If you analyze that with your requirements and your budget, you should be able to pick the best platform for you.

 However, if you’re still not able to decide between Kajabi vs Teachable, let me make my recommendation based on the scenarios where I have seen each platform to work better.